Marvel's Netflix television series: Daredevil (2015–2018)

 Lawyer-by-day Matt Murdock uses his heightened senses from being blinded as a young boy to fight crime at night on the streets of Hell's Kitchen as Daredevil, juxtaposed with the rise of crime lord Wilson Fisk.
 Murdock eventually crosses paths with Frank Castle / Punisher, a vigilante with far deadlier methods, and sees the return of his old girlfriend, Elektra Natchios.
 When Wilson Fisk is released from prison, Murdock must decide between hiding from the world or embracing his life as a hero vigilante.

-In December 2013, Marvel announced that Drew Goddard would be the executive producer and showrunner for Daredevil, and would write and direct the first episode, though at the end of May 2014, Goddard would no longer set to be the showrunner for the series and was replaced by Steven S. DeKnight.
+In December 2013, Marvel announced that Drew Goddard would be the executive producer and showrunner for Daredevil, and would write and direct the first episode, though at the end of May 2014, Goddard was no longer set to be the showrunner for the series and was replaced by Steven S. DeKnight.
 Goddard, who wrote the first two episodes, remained with the show as an executive producer.
 A few days later, Charlie Cox was cast as Daredevil.
 A second season was ordered on April 21, 2015, with Douglas Petrie and Marco Ramirez taking over as showrunners from DeKnight, who could not return to the series due to a prior commitment.
 A third season was ordered in July 2016, with Erik Oleson taking over as showrunner of the series in October 2017.

 The first season, which debuted in its entirety on April 10, 2015, features references to The Avengers (2012) and mentions Carl "Crusher" Creel, a character from the MCU series Agents of S.H.I.E.L.D.
 The insignia for the Iron Fist antagonist Steel Serpent is also seen in the season.
 The second season, which premiered on March 18, 2016, features the motorcycle gang Dogs of Hell, who also appeared on Agents of S.H.I.E.L.D., along with numerous references to the events of the first season of Jessica Jones.
 Jon Bernthal co-stars as Frank Castle / Punisher, before headlining his own series, while Michelle Hurd and Carrie-Anne Moss reprise their roles of Samantha Reyes and Jeri Hogarth from Jessica Jones.
 The third season was released on October 19, 2018.